5.9-magnitude earthquake jolts Western Nepal | Science-Environment

 - Nepal

-The earthquake, with epicentre in the Mela area of Bajura district in Sudurpaschim province, hit the region at 2:43 PM local time, Lokvijaya Adhikari, head of the Earthquake Measurement Centre, was quoted as saying by Ekantipur news portal.
+The earthquake, with epicentre in the Mela area of Bajura district in Sudurpaschim province, hit the region at 2:43 PM local time, Lok Bijaya Adhikari, head of the Earthquake Measurement and Research Centre, was quoted as saying by Ekantipur news portal.

 In December 2022, three tremors jolted Western Nepal in quick succession.